Last Updated on 7 November 2022

 Phuket is Thailand’s largest island connected to the mainland by Sarasin Bridge, and offers a diverse array of resorts, towns and secluded areas to stay.
 Abundant with palm-lined beaches, jungles, and temples, it is the perfect place to add a pinch of relaxation to your itinerary for the last few days of your 3 weeks in Thailand.
 For my few days in Phuket, I chose to stay in the quiet area of Karon Beach (which, as it says on the tin, has the most gorgeous sandy beach).
 Although more tranquil than its rowdy neighbour Patong, it still has a range of boutique hotels and quality restaurants.

-Day 18: Enjoy a day trip to the stunning Ao Phang Nga National Park, with its beautiful emerald green waters.
+Day 18: On day 18 of your 3 weeks in Thailand, enjoy a day trip to the stunning Ao Phang Nga National Park, with its beautiful emerald green waters.
 Ao Phang Nga National Park is famous as the setting for The Man with the Golden Gun (hence the nickname of James Bond Island for one of it’s limestone karsts).

 Day 19: Head to the beach or take a tuk-tuk to Patong.
 Patong is a lively place that requires an acquired taste, and if you are a party animal then you are probably going to love it here (personally, I wouldn’t go back and would suggest spending the day enjoying a more cultured experience).
 In the evening, go to Karon Temple Night Market held at Wat Suwan Khiri Khet (Tuesdays and Fridays only).

 Day 20: You want some time to chill out, right?
 Remember, you don’t have to do everything at a million miles per hour.
 After all, your in the Southeast Asian paradise that is Thailand!
-You are nearing the end of your busy trip, so why not spend a day by the beach or pool?
+You are nearing the end of your busy trip, so why not spend a day by the beach or pool before heading back to Bangkok?

 Bangkok: Day 21-22